Today's Trivia and What Happened on May 29

 Born May 29, 1955

 American criminal.
 He shot U.S. President Ronald Reagan and James Brady (1981) in an effort to impress actress Jodie Foster.
 He was tried and found not guilty by reason of insanity.
-He was released from from institutional psychiatric care in 2016, and will live full-time at his mother's home.
+He was released from institutional psychiatric care in 2016, and will live full-time at his mother's home.

 Thumbs Up